 This course introduces the gas tungsten arc (TIG) welding process.
 Topics include correct selection of tungsten, polarity, gas, and proper filler rod with emphasis placed on safety, equipment setup, and welding techniques.
 Upon completion, students should be able to perform GTAW fillet and groove welds with various electrodes and filler materials.
+(Sp.)

-WLD 132 GTAW (TIG) Plate/Pipe (1 6 3) WLD 131
+WLD 132 GTAW (TIG) Plate/Pipe (1 6 3)

-None This course is designed to enhance skills with the gas tungsten arc (TIG) welding process.
+This course is designed to enhance skills with the gas tungsten arc (TIG) welding process.
 Topics include setup, joint preparation, and electrode selection with emphasis on manipulative skills in all welding positions on plate and pipe.
-Upon completion, students and filler materials on various joint geometry.
-Symbols and Specifications (2 2 3)
+Upon completion, students should be able to perform GTAW welds with prescribed electrodes and filler materials on various joint geometry.
+(F.)

+WLD 141 Symbols and Specifications (2 2 3)